ModulrCloud/modulr-agent/README.md

 cargo run -- -vvv start
 ```

-## Developer Signaling Server
+## Running Locally (for development)
+To control your robot on a LAN, run the Modulr webapp locally following the instructions at https://github.com/ModulrCloud/robot-teleop-webapp.

-In addition to running the Robot Teleapp webapp at https://github.com/ModulrCloud/robot-teleop-webapp, the `scripts` folder provides a local signaling server for testing robot connections.
+Additionally, the `modulr-agent/scripts` folder contains a local signaling server script.
 Note that this doesn't expose the server to the internet (without further user configuration), so only robots on the same LAN will be able to access it.

 Python with virtualenv is recommended to run the server.
 To install dependencies and create certificates on Ubuntu:

 ```bash